noame12/Explainable_Attention_Based_Deepfake_Detector/README.md

 ## Test the deepfake detection model
 The test module enables to test the performance of the deepfake detector.
-The input of the model is the test/ verification dataset of face images extracted from the fake and real video sequences.
+The input data to the model is the test (or verification) dataset of face images extracted from the fake and real video sequences.
 The test process generates four outputs:
 -	Accuracy, AUC (Area Under Curve) and F1 scores of the classifier
 -	ROC diagram